 Joined: 30 Sep 2009

-Location: Boorien, a state of mind within the Washington state of mind
+Location: Boorien, a state of mind within the Washington State Directory of Minds

 |I don't normally add a trip report on routine hikes, but thought this might be useful to someone.
 I'd never been to the Clearwater Wilderness, which is just north of Mt.
 Rainier, so decided to do a hike up Bearhead Mt.
 I was a bit surprised how many cars were in the parking lot as the approach rd (FS 7810) is pretty miserable, although doable in higher clearance passenger cars (those with really low clearance probably don't read this forum).
 7810, btw, crosses the Carbon River off the Carbon River Rd. just before the road enters the park.
 Lots of people were free-camping along the river bank.